 ON THIS PAGE: You will find some questions to ask your child’s doctor or other members of your child’s health care team, to help you and your family better understand your child’s diagnosis, treatment plan, and overall care.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Talking often with the doctor is important to make informed decisions about your child’s health care.
 These suggested questions are a starting point to help you learn more about your child’s cancer care and treatment.
 You are also encouraged to ask additional questions that are important to you and your family.
 You may want to print this list and bring it to your child’s next appointment, or download Cancer.Net’s free mobile app for an e-list and other interactive tools to manage your child’s care.

 - How experienced is the surgeon in doing this type of biopsy?

 - If the diagnosis is bone cancer, is the surgeon part of a team that is experienced in treating people with bone cancer?
 If not, can you or the surgeon refer me to a team?

 - Can you explain my child’s pathology report (laboratory test results) to me?

 - What type and subtype of osteosarcoma have been diagnosed?
 What does this mean?

 - Is the pathologist experienced in the diagnosis of osteosarcoma?
 And, is the diagnosis certain?

 - Is the disease located only in the bone where it started?

 - What clinical trials are open to my child?